 “Every child deserves to be in a safe, loving, and thriving home where they can live up to their God-given potential,” she said.

-Sign up for the Strong & Safe Communities newsletter for stories, ideas, and advice from changemakers breaking cycles of poverty and bridging divides.
+Sign up for the Strong & Safe Communities newsletter for stories, ideas, and advice from changemakers working with their neighbors to address the biggest problems we face.

 The Phoenix: Strength, community conquer shame and isolation with an 87% success rate

 When it comes to addiction, Scott Strode has been there and back.
 If anyone knows how to help others dealing with substance use disorder, it’s him.
 Strode used both drugs and alcohol for years.
-He got sober after joining a boxing gym where he met a community that believed in him and helped him find a new identity outside of his addiction.
+He got sober after joining a boxing gym, where he met a community that believed in him and helped him find a new identity outside of his addiction.

 This experience — along with his deep belief in people — led Strode to found The Phoenix.
 This innovative program combines the power of a peer community and group fitness with free classes for anyone 48-hours sober.
 At The Phoenix, people struggling with addiction challenge themselves while surrounded by others who’ve been there before.
 Strode’s organization doesn’t treat participants like problems to be solved.
 It empowers them to solve their own problems and become mentors who help others overcome addiction.